Children’s Rights and Connectivity (in-person training)

 Course Completion Certificates

-All of our courses are certified by the United Kingdom Telecoms Academy (UKTA) and can be used as evidence of professional development.
+All our courses are certified by the United Kingdom Telecoms Academy (UKTA) and accredited for Continuing Professional Development (CPD).

-To qualify for a course completion certificate, you must view all the course sessions and answer correctly all the quiz questions you will find as you progress through the sessions.
-You will also need to fill out the course survey.
+To qualify for a course completion certificate, you must attend all the course sessions and fill out the course survey.